-5] Increase regional child and youth engagement within the workplace and work with children and youth to develop the skills to comfortably and successfully operate within workplace culture.
+6] Increase regional child and youth engagement within the workplace and work with children and youth to develop the skills to comfortably and successfully operate within workplace culture.

 - a.
 Develop a Workplace Fundamentals curriculum that could be integrated with an existing high school class required for graduation (can be integrated with a job-shadowing program).
 Pilot the curriculum at Bethel Regional High School and Kuskokwim Learning Academy.
 Assess the pilot program, then implement it throughout Y-K school districts. - b.
-Encourage Y-K businesses, communities and organizations to engage youth earlier and more often by bringing young residents to conferences, meeting with them in classrooms, inviting them to board meetings, encouraging them to vision for their future and engaging them in career conversations earlier. - 6] Prepare regional residents for work in emerging economic sectors, including energy (e.g., operators and repair technicians needed for existing and new energy generation technology), housing construction and rehabilitation, infrastructure, trail-based transportation and resource development (e.g., Donlin Gold Mine, Pilcher Mountain Gravel Extraction).
+Encourage Y-K businesses, communities and organizations to engage youth earlier and more often by bringing young residents to conferences, meeting with them in classrooms, inviting them to board meetings, encouraging them to vision for their future and engaging them in career conversations earlier.

+7] Prepare regional residents for work in emerging economic sectors, including energy (e.g., operators and repair technicians needed for existing and new energy generation technology), housing construction and rehabilitation, infrastructure, trail-based transportation and resource development (e.g., Donlin Gold Mine, Pilcher Mountain Gravel Extraction).

 - a.
 Connect regional corporations with local school districts on a regular basis to inform school boards of workforce needs and increase local graduate recruitment. - b.
-Develop and/or implement grade school curricula that give students real life learning opportunities and build future employment skills focused on the professions needed in the Y-K region (e.g., Alaska EXCEL programs, ANSEP, AK Energy Smart curriculum: www.akenergysmart.org). - c.
+Develop and/or implement grade school curricula that give students real life learning opportunities and build future employment skills focused on the professions needed in the Y-K region (e.g., Alaska EXCEL programs, ANSEP, AK Energy Smart curriculum: www.akenergysmart.org). - o Potential funding opportunities: - U.S. Department of Agriculture, Rural Business Development Grants, Alaska.
+Appendix 3 Opportunity #3.
+Recurring. - c.
 Develop a job-shadowing program focused on the professions needed for upcoming projects in the Y-K region (e.g., Y-K Freight Corridor, telecommunications expansion, governance/leadership).
 Pilot the program with one or two partner organizations.
 Assess the pilot program, then implement it with additional partner organizations. - d.
 Increase the number of paid and unpaid internships available to students in the region, focusing on professions needed for upcoming projects in the Y-K region.
-Internships give students hands-on experience within a workplace. - o Potential funding opportunity: - U.S. Department of the Interior, Bureau of Land Management, FY2020 Alaska BLM Youth Conservation Opportunities on Public Lands, Synopsis
+Internships give students hands-on experience within a workplace. - e.
+Research and pursue emerging opportunities for Innovation Readiness and Training (IRT).
+This would assist the region with military readiness and provide realistic training in a joint environment for National Guard, Reserve and Active Duty members, preparing them to